 This study has examined how levels of tourism development affect stakeholders’ perceptions of SE by applying an inclusive definition of SE with four dimensions, including economic sustainability, social sustainability, environmental sustainability and cultural sustainability.
 We sought to achieve our research aim by interviewing two groups of stakeholders at local level, including governmental officers (tourism officers and Marine Protection officers) and entrepreneurs in three islands, each one characterised by a different stage of tourism development, identified respectively as “involved”, “developing” and “developed” stages.
-The study demonstrates both similarities and distinctiveness in stakeholders’ perceptions of STE across different stages of tourism development.
+The study demonstrates both similarities and distinctiveness in stakeholders’ perceptions of SE across different stages of tourism development.

 Regarding similarities, stakeholders in all three islands perceived that SE within family-owned accommodation businesses aimed to achieve economic and environmental sustainability in the Marine Protected Areas.
 Economic sustainability focused on business viability, business growth and customer satisfaction; while, environmental sustainability included a focus on protecting the surrounding environment and conserving marine biodiversity.
 However, there were prominent differences in stakeholders’ perceptions of SE across the islands: cultural sustainability was an important dimension that we add to the SE domain, and its relative importance was contingent upon the level of tourism development.
 Overall, we offer insights into the SE domain in the context of tourism by highlighting its multifaceted nature, and by demonstrating the interlocking four dimensions and the interaction between them empirically from the perspective of key stakeholders.